 I'm now a Certified Fearless Living Coach (CFLC), Mentor Coach and Certified Fearless Trainer (CFT).
 As a coach I help my clients recognize and manage their fear so they can live the life they want.
-As a Mentor Coach, I help train coaches who are working toward their Coach Certification.
+As a Mentor Coach for the Life Coach Certification Program, I help train coaches who are working toward their Coach Certification.
 And as a CFT, I teach workshops to spread the word of Fearless Living and help people wake up and take charge.

-I'm also a Conversational Intelligence (C-IQ) Enhanced Skills Practitioner.
+I'm also Certified in Conversational Intelligence®.
 I help people refine their communication skills in a way that increases trust and decreases defensiveness in others.
 How cool is that??

 I have the BEST JOB EVER!